BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Once you know what needle you're looking for, you try to __find__ the needle in the haystack.
 Finally you try to remove the needle from the haystack and __fix__ the problem.

-To make structured debugging a clear and instead of rambling about abstract concepts, I want to show the process using a buggy `find_max` implementation.
+The best learning is done by example, so we can reuse the example of the previous post.
+It is a buggy `find_max` implementation.
-As developer you will start screaming, _what kind of idiot created this example?!_
+As mentioned in that post, as developer you will probably start screaming, _what kind of idiot created this example?!_
 So look for the bug in your typical quick way and, after that continue reading.
 Then we have that over with.